xnd-project/libndtypes/doc/libndtypes/context.rst

    const char *ndt_context_msg(ndt_context_t *ctx);

 Get the current error string.
-It is safe to call this function if no error has occurred, in which case the string is :macro:`Success`.
+It is safe to call this function if no error has occurred, in which case the string is :c:macro:`Success`.

 .. topic:: ndt_err_fprint